 And here’s what Facebook’s right-to-left design looks like in Arabic:

-That’s right — mirroring your design is something you need to consider if your designing for both LTR and RTL languages.
-This includes everything, from your text, image placement, navigation, and calls-to-action — everything.
+Mirroring your design is something you need to consider if you’re designing for both LTR and RTL languages.

 Weglot supports RTL languages and with CSS rules you can adapt the layout of your multi language site to accommodate them.
 Here are some of the available RTL languages: